TheSkyler-Dev/EzSalaryCalculator/README.md

 # EzSalaryCalculator
-A Salary calculator app written in kotlin
+A Salary calculator app written in Python (originalöly in Kotlin)